Real Name | Jason Anthoney Richardson |

 - Jason Richardson is American

-- Jason Richardson is a(n) Basketball Player
+- What does Jason Richardson do?
+Jason Richardson's job is being a(n) Basketball Player

 - Jason Richardson was born on 1981-1-20